-- 160. The following rules shall be observed by every hoisting engineer employed at a mine: - (a) He shall keep a careful watch over his hoist and all machinery under his charge; - (b) He shall at all times be in immediate charge of his hoist and shall at no time delegate any of his duties to any other person, except to some other engineer properly appointed to relieve him, or to any person who may be an apprentice duly assigned or appointed by the manager to run the hoist if he is attended by the engineer in charge until he is certified, in writing by the engineer, to be competent to run such hoist without further guidance by any person; - (c) He shall familiarize himself with and use all the signal codes for raising and lowering as directed to be used at the mine; - (d) He shall not run his hoist unless it is properly provided with brakes, indicators and all necessary control appliances; - (e) He shall exclude any person from his hoist room except any one whose duties require his presence in the engine room or visitors properly authorized by the manager; - (f) He shall hold no conversation with anyone while his hoist is in motion or while attending to signals; - (g) He shall run his hoist with extreme caution whenever men are raised or lowered; - (h) He shall not raise men from or lower men into any mine or shaft at an excessive speed; - (i) He shall at intervals inspect the hoisting machinery and safety appliances connected therewith and all ropes and hoisting apparatus when and as directed by the manager and shall report to him any defects found therein. - 161.
-Hoisting engineers who shall be properly qualified and competent shall be appointed in writing by the manager (or by the master mechanic with the manager's approval), and such persons shall be familiar with the details and working of hoisting engines. - 162.
-No person shall carry any explosives on a cage in any shaft or on a mantrip on any slope, level or incline while the men are being hoisted or lowered and the owner, agent or manager shall make proper arrangements for the safe transportation and distribution of explosives in such shafts or slopes.
+166. (a) The following rules shall be observed by every hoisting engineer employed at a coal-mine within the Province:

+- (b) It shall be the duty of every hoisting engineer to keep a careful watch over his hoist and over all machinery under his charge. - (c) He shall at all times be in immediate charge of his hoist and shall at no time delegate any of his duties to any other person, except to some other engineer properly appointed to relieve him, or any person who may be an apprentice duly assigned or appointed by the manager, to run same if he is attended by the engineer in charge until he is certified, in writing by such engineer, to be competent to run such hoist without further guidance by any person. - (d) He shall familiarize himself with and use all the signal codes for raising and lowering as directed to be used at the mine. - (e) He shall not run his hoist unless same is properly provided with brakes, indicators and all necessary control appliances. - (f) It shall be the duty of the hoisting engineer to exclude any person from his hoist room except any person or persons whose duties require their presence in the engine room or visitors properly authorized by the manager. - (g) He shall hold no conversation with anyone while his hoist is in motion or while attending to signals. - (h) He shall run his hoist with extreme caution whenever men are raised or lowered. - (i) He shall not raise any men from or lower men into any mine or shaft at an excessive speed. - (j) He shall at intervals inspect the hoisting machinery and safety appliances connected therewith and all ropes and hoisting apparatus when and as directed by the manager and shall report to him any defects found therein.

+167. Hoisting engineers who shall be properly qualified and competent shall be appointed in writing by the manager (or by the master mechanic with the manager's approval), and such persons shall be familiar with the details and working of hoisting engines.

+168. No person shall carry any explosives on a cage in any shaft or on a man-trip on any slope or incline plane while the men are being hoisted or lowered and the owner, agent or manager shall make proper arrangements for the safe transportation and distribution of explosives in such shafts or slopes.